 Product education encompasses everything that you do to inform and teach users about the benefits of a product, and how to use a product to achieve those benefits.

-It encompasses many activities from awareness-raising and marketing, sales and conversion, registration and onboarding, What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key… and upselling, and expansion and cross-selling.
+It encompasses many activities from awareness-raising and marketing, sales and conversion, registration and user onboarding, retention and upselling, and expansion and cross-selling.